A Complete Guide: SQL Server Index Optimization Best Practices

 Note: DBCC REINDEX command can block running queries, updates and holds locks.

-The optimization of SQL server indexes is required to improve the performance of a query.
+The optimization of SQL server indexes is crucial to improve the performance of a query.
 In this post, we have discussed various approaches for SQL server index optimization.
-The optimization of SQL indexes can be done by using SQL profiler, running Index Tuning Wizard, using SQL Query Analyzer and by defragmentation of indexes.
+The optimization of SQL indexes is possible using SQL profiler, running Index Tuning Wizard, using SQL Query Analyzer and by defragmentation of indexes.
 For a large database, defragment the indexes is the best practice to optimize SQL server indexes.